predakanga/smarty/notes.md

 Function detection for MBString varies accross different files: <code>is_callable('mb_strlen')</code>, <code>function_exists('mb_substr')</code>.

-Wouldn't life of plugin-authoring be much simpler if alle these UTF-8 recognition and mb_* detections were only done once? <code>mb_str_replace</code> is (fallback-)defined in <code>modifier.escape.php</code> and <code>modifier.replace.php</code>.
-Feels wrong.
-All plugins should adhere to <code>SMARTY_RESOURCE_CHAR_SET</code>.
-Supply the implementor with <code>|convert:"UTF-8"</code> to get his encodings right.

-Defining functions outside of smarty's "namespace" can cause trouble.
-The application using smarty may have already implemented <code>mb_str_replace()</code> but made it do something different.
-From my POV this is a bad design decision.

 <code>$default_template_handler_func</code> is executed after the FS is searched for files.
 Thus it triggers only after a minimum of 2 failed <code>file_exist()</code>s.
 If the default handler were to be used as an expander for "virtual" directories, this would yield performance issues. "virtual" directories could be something like <code>ModuleXY/foo.tpl</code> expanded to <code>/some/path/modules/xy/templates/foo.tpl</code>.
 Which is in fact a feature I would like to employ.
 Seeing that this applies to <code>file</code> and <code>extend</code> resources, it does not make sense to extend these classes seperately.
 I would stick to the callback, but not use it as a fallback handler, rather as something to prepare any given filepath.